How to Bet on the NHL in PA

-The state’s first retail sportsbook launched in November 2018 and the first PA sports betting apps and websites went live in the summer of 2019.
+The state’s first retail sportsbook launched in November 2018 and the first Pennsylvania sports betting apps and websites went live in the summer of 2019.
 Now, it’s completely legal to bet on the NHL across the Keystone State.

 Puck line bets in the NHL are a lot like point spread bets in the NFL.
 You pick a winner with the puck line factored into the final score to determine a betting winner.
 See more information in our hockey betting guide above.

-Overtime does count when it comes to NHL betting, unless stated otherwise by the PA sportsbook you bet with.
+Overtime does count when it comes to NHL betting, unless stated otherwise by the sportsbook you bet with.

 Shootouts count for NHL betting in terms of wins and losses.
 For totals and puck line bets teams that win in a shootout are credited with one additional goal in the final tally.

-PA sportsbooks offer a variety of NHL betting lines, including in-game lines.
+Pennsylvania sportsbooks offer a variety of NHL betting lines, including in-game lines.
 That means you can bet on everything from the final score of a game to which team will win each period.